DimaKush/SimpleWill/README.md

 # Simple Will contract

 Delayed recovery tool for ERC20, ERC721 and ERC1155 tokens.
-Contract is used as a will: delpoyer of contract allow tokens to SimpleWill that can be tranfered from deployer to beneficiary only after release time.
-Testator should extend release time to prove his access to account.
+Smart contract is used as a will: deployer of contract allow tokens to SimpleWill that can be tranfered from deployer to beneficiary only after release time.
+Deployer should extend release time to prove his access to account.
 When release time is passed, anybody can call release functions to proceed wills logic.

 ## Installation